hammadshaikhha/hammadshaikhha.github.io/_pages/research.md

 <div style="text-align: justify"> <font size="-0.5"> High-achieving students often enrol in less challenging university courses despite the availability of rigorous course options better suited to their capabilities.
 This practice can restrict which courses they can take in future, and have adverse effects on students' human capital development more generally.
 This paper studies whether high-achieving students can be `nudged' successfully to follow a more ambitious track.
 To that end, we conduct several field experiments across four student cohorts in a large research-intensive Canadian university, informing high-achieving first year economics students about advanced upper-year courses in various ways.
 The nudging approaches differ in their cost and scalability.
 We find that providing an in-person information session significantly increases the probability of eligible first-year students enrolling in the most rigorous second-year economics courses.
 The enrolment impacts are especially strong for first-generation university students, who are initially less aware of the availability of advanced course alternatives.
 In contrast, the same information delivered through an email message or an online information session does not have any statistically significant effect on students' propensity to enrol in advanced courses.
 Our analysis indicates that resource-intensive nudges that rely on personal contact can have significant impacts, relevant for university course enrolment policies. </font> </div>

 **Psychological Safety and Employee Satisfaction and Retention: Causal Evidence from a Large Grocery Store Chain** with Jon-Sander Amland,  Simone Haeckl, and Mari Rege

+**From Autopilot to Co-Pilot: Guiding Effective AI Use in Higher Education** with Ajinkya Keskar, Ozlem Tonguc, and Case Tatro